H0merJayS1mpson/DeepOBS-Cluster/README.md

 ## Getting Started

-Copy Folder into your Cluster /home/usr_name folder.
+Copy testobs Folder into your Cluster /home/usr_name folder.
 Or copy files into folder of your choice.

 ### Prerequisites